mjhea0/sublime-javascript/readme.md

 }
 ```

-Now add an opening comment block - `/**` - and as soon as you press tab, it will create a dummy-documentation-comment automaticaly.
+Now add an opening comment block - `/**` - and as soon as you press tab, it will create a dummy-documentation-comment automatically.

 ```javascript
 /**